dnlbowers/modern-buddhism/README.md

 ### **About Page Content:**

 * This page gives a brief historical summary of the New Kadampa tradition, a quick overview of how the NKT came to be.
-* The embedded youtube video is of one of the traditions senior teachers giving a summary of what modern Buddhism is to the tradition.
+* The embedded youtube video is of one of the traditions senior teachers giving a summary of what modern Buddhism is to the tradition and why it is so applicable to people of the modern world.
 * At the end of the content, there is an anchor tag wrapped around an image so the user can download a free copy of one of Geshe Kelsang Gyatso's books called "Modern Buddhism" in electronic format.

 ![Contact and Form-feedback pages hero image](assets/readme/screenshots/about-page-content.png)